 When coupled with the router's network-attached storage feature -- more below -- and the Media Server app, the RT6600ax can function as one of the best router-based mini NAS servers.
 It's the closest experience to a real Synology NAS server.

 Threat Prevention, on the hand, is a comprehensive online protection app that detects threats in real-time and blocks them based on user-defined policies.
 It's an excellent tool for those wanting to keep tabs on their network's security.

 Overall, the add-on apps add tremendous value to the router, and they are all available for free.
-Remember, though, that its’ a router you’re using — it has limited resources.
-It is best to use only the apps you need — don’t use all of them just because you can.
+Remember, though, that it's a router you're using; it has limited resources.
+It's best to use only the apps you need and not all of them just because you can.